pvdz/heatfiler/README.md

 __Functions__:
 For functions the accumulated T/F is shown for all `return`s, explicit or implicit.
 The "types" can also include `implicit`, for implicit returns.
 They could be a code smell.

+It also shows you how many times certain statement types inside that function were executed, like loops and switches.

 Function declarations also display the declaration count as a separate value from the call count.
 This is because a function might be declared but never invoked (due to hoisting or simply never being called).